orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.asynchQueueSize

 Queue size to handle distributed asynchronous operations.
-(0 = dynamic allocation, which means up to 2^31-1 entries).
+The bigger is the queue, the more operation are buffered, but also more memory it's consumed.
+0 = dynamic allocation, which means up to 2^31-1 entries..

 ```
 Setting name...: distributed.asynchQueueSize